rmcanany/SolidEdgeHousekeeper/README.md

 Can run out of memory for very large assemblies.

 ### Update material from material table
-Checks to see if the part's material name and properties match any material in a file you specify on the **Configuration Tab -- Templates Page**.
+Checks to see if the part's material name and properties match any material in a file you specify on the Options panel.

 If the names match, but their properties (e.g., face style) do not, the material is updated.
 If the names do not match, or no material is assigned, it is reported in the log file.

 You can optionally remove any face style overrides.
-Set the option on the **Configuration Tab -- General Page**.
+Set the option on the Options panel.

 ### Update part copies
 In conjuction with `Assembly Activate and update all`, used mainly to eliminate the gray corners on assembly drawings.
 You can optionally update the parent files recursively.
-That option is on the **Configuration Tab -- General Page**.
+That option is on the Options panel.

 ### Update physical properties
 Updates mass, volume, etc.  Models with no density are reported in the log file.

 You can optionally control the display of the center of mass symbol.
 It can either be shown, hidden, or left unchanged.
-The option is set on the **Configuration Tab -- General Page**.
+The option is set on the Options panel.
 To leave the symbol's display unchanged, disable both the `Show` and `Hide` options.
 Note, controlling the symbol display only works for assembly files at this time.

 Occasionally, the physical properties are updated correctly, but the results are not carried over to the Variable Table.
 The error is detected and reported in the log file.
 The easiest fix I've found is to open the file in SE, change the material, then change it right back.
 You can verify if it worked by checking for `Mass` in the Variable Table.